Jako-K/audio_synthesis/README.md

 <br>

 ## Maximum sound length and zero padding
-WaveNet dosn't handle different sized inputs well.
+WaveNet doesn't handle different-sized inputs well.
 Technically speaking, one could get away with just making every batch the same size, but this is more trouble than it's worth in my opinion.
 <br>
 This means that we need to specify a maximum length for the audio files and use this to truncate/zero-pad every sound longer/shorter than this.
 <br>
 An obvious maximum length would to the length of the longest audio file, but this is super wasteful.
 In the plot below, it's clear to see that the vast majority of the sounds are way shorter than that of the longest.
-There's no right solution here, but i think having 95\% of the files remain un-truncated would be reasonble.
+There's no right solution here, but I think having 95\% of the files remain un-truncated would be reasonable.
 This would mean the cutoff would be the 95\% quantile

 ```python